longitachi/ZLImageEditor/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLImageEditor/blob/master/CHANGELOG.md)
 ```
+● 2.0.0
+  Add:
+    Enhancing the drawing tool with an eraser function.
+    The minimum supported system has been upgraded from iOS 9 to iOS 10.
 ● 1.2.1
   Add:
     Optimize the undo and redo function in the image editor.
 All operations support undo and redo.